Skip to main content

 False

-In the early 1990s, average THC content in confiscated samples was roughly 3.7 percent for marijuana; in 2016, it was 13.18 percent.
+In 1995, average THC content in confiscated samples was roughly 4 percent for marijuana; in 2022, it was around 16 percent.
 Smoking or eating THC-rich hash oil extracted from the marijuana plant may deliver high levels of THC to the user.
 Higher THC levels may explain the rise in emergency room visits involving marijuana use.

 Question 5 of 6

-____% of 12th graders surveyed admitted to vaping marijuana within the last 30 days.
+____% of 12th graders surveyed admitted to vaping marijuana within the past year.

 Image